Buy or Sell DermTech Inc. (DMTK) Stock Now | Don't Try to Be a Top Gun

 Sponsored

+The average price from analysts is $53.60, which is $36.05 above the current price.
 DMTK currently public float of 18.80M and currently shorts hold a 25.29% ratio of that float.
-Today, the average trading volume of DMTK was 604.36K shares.
+Today, the average trading volume of DMTK was 611.96K shares.

 DMTK’s Market Performance

-DMTK stocks went down by -5.35% for the week, with a monthly drop of -16.33% and a quarterly performance of -47.68%, while its annual performance rate touched -52.93%.
-The volatility ratio for the week stands at 8.05% while the volatility levels for the past 30 days are set at 9.07% for DermTech Inc..
-The simple moving average for the period of the last 20 days is -3.15% for DMTK stocks with a simple moving average of -51.45% for the last 200 days.
+DMTK stocks went up by 7.87% for the week, with a monthly drop of -6.80% and a quarterly performance of -42.98%, while its annual performance rate touched -45.33%.
+The volatility ratio for the week stands at 8.62% while the volatility levels for the past 30 days are set at 9.12% for DermTech Inc..
+The simple moving average for the period of the last 20 days is 2.54% for DMTK stocks with a simple moving average of -48.71% for the last 200 days.

 Analysts’ Opinion of DMTK